hanzopgp/AlphaZeroICGA/README.md

 - Multithreading and GPU clusters (for the self-play games and the model training)
 - Code optimization because the algorithm is very time consuming (use of profilers)
 - Precomputing functions which are called huge amount of time (in MCTS algorithm)
+- ONNX format for faster inference with models